-- 1. Start by checking the electrical service.
-Confirm that the voltage and frequency supplied to the water heater is the rating specified for your product and that it is also electrically grounded.
-See the appliance rating decal on the front of the unit for the electrical service requirements for your specific product. - 2.
-Next, shut off the electrical service to the unit and turn the water heater power switch to the OFF position. - 3.
+- 2. Next, shut off the electrical service to the unit and turn the water heater power switch to the OFF position. - 3.
 Unscrew and remove the two top cover plates to access the control enclosure.
-Locate the document packet containing the control circuit fuse and fuse cap.
-A wiring diagram is also included. - 4.
-Remove the fuse and fuse cap from the packet and install them into the fuse holder on the front panel. - 5.
+Locate the document packet containing the wiring diagram. - 4.
+Remove the fuse cap from the front panel, and check for installed fuse. - 5.
 Visually check that all components are intact and no damage has occurred during transit and installation.
 Check all wire connections within the control cabinet.
 A loose connection could cause intermittent shutdowns.